anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Serverless service for interactive/ad-hoc simple SQL queries from data sources, but data stays in its original location.
 It uses Presto under the hood.

 For each dataset that you'd like to query, Athena must have an underlying table it will use for obtaining and returning query results.
-Therefore, before querying data, a table must be registered in Athena,automatically or manually.
+Therefore, before querying data, a table must be registered in Athena, automatically or manually.
 The metadata in the table shows data location in Amazon S3, and specifies the structure of the data, for example, column names, data types, and the name of the table.

-Natively supports Glue data catalog, which can get data from S3 (not Glacier), Redshift and DynamoDB.
-Therefore, Athena can also query from these 3 sources.
-Integration with QuickSight.
+How to optimize performance:

+* Convert files to columnar formats
+* Compress
+* Have few big files, instead of many small files
+* Use partitions
+* Data in the same region
+* No need to randomize prefix naming for the key

 Good solution for:

 * ad-hoc queries of logs for example
 * querying staging data before loading to redshift
-* analyze cloudtrail or similar logs in S3
+* log analysis
 * Integration with Jupyter, Zeppelin, Rstudio notebooks
 * Integration with QuickSight
 * Integration via ODBC/JDBC with other visualization tools

-How to optimize performance:

-* Convert files to columnar formats
-* Have few big files, instead of many small files
-* Use partitions
+In CTAS (CREATE TABLE AS SELECT) queries,

+* Partitioning CTAS query results works well when the number of partitions you plan to have is limited and the partitioned columns have low cardinality
+* Bucketing CTAS query results works well when you bucket data by the column that has high cardinality and evenly distributed values

+S3 prefix configuration (Athena might return empty after a query):

+* Athena doesn't support table location paths that include double slash (//)
+* Athena doesn't support table location paths that start with an underscore (_)
+* If a table has been created for each file stored under the same prefix, create one prefix per table

+To make a Hive-metastore compatible solution: use a key prefix of the form **date=**year-month-day/ for partitioning data and use MSCK REPAIR TABLE statement to load the partitions.

+If table appears in Glue but not in Athena:

+* Data might have come to Glue from other data sources.
+Athena only shows data from S3 (but not Glacier!)
+* Tables can have formats that aren't supported by Athena, such as XML (but JSON is supported)

 User configuration

 * A Workgroup can be composed of users/teams/apps/workloads
 * Workgroups allow isolation, query access control, query metrics for each query, cost tracking, cost constraint enforcing
 * IAM groups cannot manage the isolation of queries and tracking query history for groups

+Limits:

+Two types of cost controls:

+* per-query control limit: specifies the total amount of data scanned per query.
+If any query that runs in the workgroup exceeds the limit, it is canceled.
+You can create only one per-query control limit in a workgroup and it applies to each query that runs in it
+* per-workgroup control limit: you can set several limits per Workgroup, e.g. hourly, daily aggregates on scanned data.
+Specifies the total amount of data scanned for all queries that run in the entire workgroup, not on a specific query only

 Pricing